Last April I wrote about many complaints I received concerning rides to medical appointments for folks in BadgerCare and other Medicaid programs.

 Often patients were told no drivers were available.
 But local transportation companies told me they were not getting enough business.
 Local drivers thought the St. Louis-based contractor, Medical Transportation Management, Inc. (MTM) favored a few large companies over small local ones.
 MTM is the statewide Non-Emergency Medical Transportation ‘broker’ the state hired to arrange rides for eligible patients.

 Complaints about poor service helped my colleagues and I convince other legislators to approve a full investigation of the program.

-Over 300 people called the Legislative Audit Bureau’s (LAB) hotline to share their complaints.
-These calls and over 50 interviews conducted by LAB staff were used to analyze problems with the Non-Emergency Medical Transportation Program.
+Over 300 complaints were received by the Legislative Audit Bureau’s (LAB) hotline.
+These calls and many interviews conducted by LAB staff were used to analyze problems with the Non-Emergency Medical Transportation Program.
 In addition, a survey was sent to 5,000 patients and their families.
 Also 311 transportation providers completed an internet-based survey.